DataDog/hiring-engineers/answers.md

 So I figured I should run the VM on my laptop's linux partition to make it easy for setup.

 I've installed Virtualbox several times for previous jobs so I just followed the install wizard after downloading it from the website.
+Since I'm running 64-bit Ubuntu 16.04, I downloaded the AMD64 version for Ubuntu 16.04.

 ## Level 1 - Collecting your Data
 You will create a DataDog Account, modify the Agent's configuration, install a database, add the DataDog integration for that DB, and write a custom agent check.